apenella/verdmell/README.md

 # verdmell
-Verdmell is a lightweight monitoring tool which its main goal is to shoot a photograph to the system to achieve its services' current health status.
-Each service's health status is based on a set of user-defined scripts' results.
+Verdmell has been designed as a lighweight monitoring tool that lets you to know your services' health status.
+Service's status is based on a set of user-defined scripts executions.